The information in this article applies to:

 'Caustic Photons' are used in areas of focused light - for example, where light shines through glass.
 They also require extra time to calculate, so they should only be used in ray trace views where the light shining through windows or other transparent surfaces is an important feature.
 Examples include exterior nighttime views with interior lights, and interior daytime views of features like glass doors, mulled window units, or bow windows.

-Use Final Gathering and reduce the number of Samples*
+Use Final Gathering and reduce the number of Samples (X3 and X4 only)

 When using 'Photon Mapping', check 'Final Gathering' on the Advanced Tab of the Ray Trace Options dialog and specify the desired Number of Samples there, as well.
 You can then reduce the number of Samples specified on the General tab.

-Turn off lights that are not seen in the ray trace view*
+Turn off lights that are not seen in the ray trace view (X3 and Prior)

 All lights in the entire model that are turned on in ray trace views will be included in the ray trace calculations - even if their light cannot be seen in the view.
 So, for example, if you are creating an interior ray trace on Floor 0, turn off all lights on Floors 1 and 2.
 Exterior lights can also be turned off if they cannot be seen in the ray trace view.